hesterj/Etableau/README.md

 ```

 If a successful proof (closed tableau) is not found up to --tableau-depth, search will abort.
 If the option --tableau is not set to 1, Eprover will operate normally.

+Etableau can also efficiently use multiprocessing.
+In order to take advantage of this, add the option ```--tableau-cores=6```, for instance.
+If this is set to 0, Etableau will use a single core, and if set to 1 it will use all available cores.